Skies of Arcadia: Setting

-The game takes place in the fictional skies referred to as Arcadia, where six civilizations coexist on floating continents orbited by six moons of different colors.
+The game takes place in the fictional world referred to as Arcadia, where six civilizations coexist on floating continents orbited by six moons of different colors.
 Thousands of years prior to the present time of the game, the civilizations, one of which existed for each moon, developed technologically to the point where each created a Gigas, a colossal living weapon of mass destruction, controlled by a Moon Crystal.
 Using the Gigas, the civilizations warred with one another, threatening the extinction of humanity.
 The most advanced, the Silver Civilization, used their Gigas to summon the Rains of Destruction, which pulled meteors from the orbiting moons and crashed them down onto the planet's surface.
-The catastrophic destruction stopped the rampage of the Gigas, as well as nearly destroyed the other five civilizations, thus ending the war.
+The catastrophic destruction stopped the rampage of the Gigas, as well as nearly destroying the other five civilizations, thus ending the war.
 A seal was placed on the Silver Gigas to prevent it from being used again, and the Moon Crystals were hidden away, while each civilization worked on rebuilding itself.

 Characters

-The player primarily controls Vyse, along with a party of up to four characters.
+The player primarily controls Vyse, as part of a party of up to four characters.
 The other two main characters, Aika and Fina, are mandatory characters for the party through most of the game.
 The final spot in the group is filled by one of three other playable characters—Drachma, Gilder and Enrique—dictated either by story events, or the player's choice.
-An additional twenty two minor characters are recruit-able to fill various roles on Vyse's airship, though they remain there, and do not follow Vyse's party.
+An additional twenty-two minor characters are recruitable to fill various roles on Vyse's airship, though they remain there, and do not follow Vyse's party.